 335i vs M3: Exterior

-We all know how incredible sexy the E92 M3 looks.
-Its front facia is meaner, the hood has a giant bulge, to fit that beast of a V8 in it.
+We all know how incredibly sexy the E92 M3 looks.
+Its front fascia is meaner, the hood has a giant bulge, to fit that beast of a V8 in it.
 The body as a whole is redesigned to look meaner, lower, and faster.
 But, are the body modifications really worth the premium?
 Well, not really.

 Thanks to the BRZ and FRS, body kits are once again becoming acceptable by society.
 Things like crazy carbon fiber hoods, carbon fiber trunks, and massive rear wings are completely acceptable once again.
 For that reason specifically, you could very easily modify the 335i to look way better than an M3.
 It will still be considered somewhat unacceptable to put M3 badges on it, but who really cares about the badges anyways?